 In mid-2014, TNM Nola found an amazing 2-story building on St. Claude Ave and renovated that into a comedy-creating campus that serves as its current home - complete with an 80-seat theater, multiple classrooms, a video production studio, and more space for expansion.

-In 2015, Brock thought he was temporarily moving back to New Orleans to help open a bar in the back of TNM Nola, but then he forgot to ever go back to LA.
 Later that year, TNM Nola opened a small full-service bar, Rosewood (named after the street of the very first TNM theater in Austin), that serves patrons inside and outside the theater.
 TNM Nola has since garnered the Gambit Weekly's Best Place to See Comedy in 2015 and 2016.

 Also in 2016, TNM ATX doubled its square footage and acquired new classrooms and meeting spaces, and also installed an audio recording booth and live streaming cameras in the theater.